MoonPoet/xaprb-src/content/blog/2014/introductions-recommendations.md

 TL;DR: **Always do double-opt-in introductions.
 This means you contact each person separately and get their informed consent to the introduction.
 "Blind" introductions waste time and damage relationships.**

-In the last few years of my career, I've increasingly been involved in meeting people.
-This often involves requests or offers for recommendations, introductions, and so forth.
+In the last few years I've increasingly been involved in meeting people.
+This involves many more requests or offers for recommendations, introductions, and so forth.

-I've learned to be very careful about making or accepting such offers or requests, and I'd like to share my current thoughts about that with you, because a lot of trouble can come of a seemingly innocent request or offer.
+I've learned to be very careful about making or accepting such offers or requests, because they can cause a lot of trouble.

 <!--more-->

 ### Never Make Blind Introductions